 Maryam Shamloo achieved her Ph.D. degree in Food and Nutritional Sciences from the University of Manitoba, and thereafter worked at the Richardson Centre for Functional Foods and Nutraceuticals for two years as a postdoctoral researcher running clinical trials.
 As a clinical researcher, she is interested in the treatment and/or prevention of different chronic disease trough conducting human clinical trials.
-As a Post-Doctoral Researcher at the CDIC, she works primarily on the ReSPECKD clinical trial, which investigates the impact of Resistant Starch Prebiotic consumption on gut microbiota and whether these changes impact the concentrations of uremic toxins and uremic symptoms in patients with Chronic Kidney Disease (CKD).
-In addition, she will be involved in the Manitoba Renal Program which oversees the care of patients with CKD in Manitoba.
+As a Post-Doctoral Researcher at the CDIC, she works primarily on the ReSPECKD clinical trial, which investigates the impact of Resistant Starch Prebiotic consumption on gut microbiota and whether these changes impact the concentrations of uremic toxins and uremic symptoms in people with Chronic Kidney Disease (CKD).
+In addition, she will be involved in the Manitoba Renal Program which oversees the care of people with CKD in Manitoba.

 Monica Sharma completed her Bachelor of Science Degree with a focus in Microbiology and Biology from the University of Manitoba.
 She works as a Research Coordinator on a project that aims to characterize the effects of an exercise rehabilitation program on symptom burden and generic health-related quality of life over time in adults on hemodialysis.
-She also works with the Can-SOLVE CKD Network project (Triple I) that aims to improve the information, interaction, and individualization among patients on hemodialysis.
+She also works with the Can-SOLVE CKD Network project (Triple I) that aims to improve the information, interaction, and individualization among people on hemodialysis.

 Haizhou Wang completed his Bachelor of Science in Food Science at the University of Manitoba.
-His past work experience includes several human nutritional acute studies focusing on glycaemia and insulin response, and exploring potential treatments for patients with genetic disorders.
+His past work experience includes several human nutritional acute studies focusing on glycaemia and insulin response, and exploring potential treatments for people with genetic disorders.
 He is now working as a Research Coordinator for the remote ischemic conditioning study.